Will Dolby of recruitment firm, Hiring Hub, highlights a growing problem with companies finding quality candidates.

 Spend your time wisely

 52% of business leaders and HR directors spend more time vetting CVs and identifying/briefing recruitment agencies than they do actually getting to know the candidates.
+This can contribute towards recruitment becoming one of the most significant HR costs for businesses.
 If you want to hire the right person, you need to spend less time shuffling CVs around your desk and speaking to recruiters, and more time interviewing your candidates.

 Develop compromise thresholds